KDE/documentation-develop-kde-org/content/docs/kirigami/basic_controls.md

 destination of our journey as well as the date and time of our travel.
 For start and destination you can use the `TextField` component from QtQuick Controls 2.
 Note that the older version 1 of QtQuick Controls is still around for the foreseable future, but you want to avoid using that.
-We’re extending `StartPage.qml` with our controls
+We’re extending the `Kirigami.Page` element in `main.qml` with our controls

 ```qml
 ColumnLayout {